 Sales tax is based on per capita distribution in Stanly County.
-The certified population of the Village of Misenheimer increased over 100 people due to the group quarters population at Pfeiffer University.
-Last year, we experienced an increase in sales tax revenue and this increase is expected to remain steady this year.
+This is the second largest revenue stream for the Village; however, the certified population of the Village of Misenheimer declined 150 people due to the pandemic which affected the group quarters population at Pfeiffer University.